BenoitClaveau/qwebs/README.md

 # qwebs
-Qwebs is a web server designed to be used with single page application framework
+Qwebs is a web server designed to be used with single page application framework like Angular, React or Backbone.

 ## Create your own server
 ```js